bsuraj23/NineThirtyBatch/README.md

 (29/08/25)

 1.self refers to the instance of the class that is currently being used.
 It allows access to instance variables and methods inside the class.

-Q2.How can you restart vs code by clearing the cache?
-To restart the vscode we have a shortcut i.e crtl+shift+P but this dosenot change the chace.
+Q2.To restart the vscode we have a shortcut i.e crtl+shift+P but this dosenot change the cache.
 Inorder to change the cache the process must be done manually Q3.How can you print all the attributes of a function?
 We can use dir() function to print all the attributes of a function which gives the directry ex: print(dir(my_func)